As cities issue stay-at-home orders over coronavirus, North Charleston following SC lead

 Impacts on stores

 Lowe’s near Wescott remained opened to shoppers Monday, while also encouraging safe practices.
-In the store’s garden center, check out lanes were marked with x’s to encourage social distancing.
+In the store’s garden center, check-out lanes were marked to encourage social distancing.

-Nancy Stone, emergency room nurse, said she has mixed-feelings about stay-at-home orders.
-She said outdoor spaces, like beaches, and businesses like Lowe’s that offer open-air venues should be allowed to remain open because they are beneficial for people’s mental health.
+Nancy Stone, an emergency room nurse, said she has mixed-feelings about stay-at-home orders.
+She said outdoor spaces like beaches and businesses like Lowe’s that offer open-air venues should be allowed to remain open because they are beneficial for people’s mental health.

-Local governments have to consider both people’s mental and physical health, she said.
+Local governments have to consider people’s mental and physical health, she said.

 “There’s a nice balance you need to have,” she said.

-Walmart on Rivers Avenue had adjusted hours to 7 a.m. to 8:30 p.m. daily, with shopping hours for seniors each Tuesday 6-7 a.m.
-The store had markers on the floor encouraging shoppers to stay six feet apart and hand sanitizers were stationed at the entrance.
+Walmart on Rivers Avenue has adjusted hours to 7 a.m.-8:30 p.m. daily, with shopping hours for seniors each Tuesday from 6-7 a.m.
+The store had markers on the floor encouraging shoppers to stay 6 feet apart and hand sanitizers were stationed at the entrance.

-Empty shelves stood in the paper and cleaning products isles.
-Some guests pushed carts with rubber gloves and wore face masks.
+Empty shelves stood in the paper and cleaning products aisles.
+Some shoppers pushed carts wearing rubber gloves and face masks.

-Angie Martin, a schoolteacher, is adjusting to the crisis by using vegetables and seafood in place of other food items.
+Angie Martin, a teacher, is adjusting to the crisis by using vegetables and seafood in place of other food items.

 “Chicken has been very hard to find,” she said.

 At Bertha's Kitchen in Union Heights, store operators have adjusted hours and installed safety shields in takeout lines.
-Linda Pinckney, who co-owns the store, estimated that sales have been cut in half due impacts of the virus.
+Linda Pinckney, who co-owns the store, estimated that sales have been cut in half.
 The store has let go four part-time employees to cut back on costs.

 "It's hurt our business tremendously," she said.